bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 - factorization and geometry-aware conditioning are crucial
 - single-view reverse engineering is still difficult

-The main lesson is not "a foundation model will solve this end-to-end."
+The main lesson is not “a foundation model will solve this end-to-end.”
 The lesson is that **image-to-CAD needs decomposition, geometry priors, and strong validation**.

 #### DreamCAD and parametric surface generation
 DreamCAD is impressive because it claims multimodal CAD generation from text, images, and point clouds with editable patch-based surfaces and STEP output.
 But its representation is still not the same as a feature-history CAD model.
 It is closer to a CAD-friendly surface generator than to a fully faithful editable design history.